smorrrs/Desperados-III-Resources/general_tech.md

 # Event Triggers

 ## Meetup Points
 To trigger a meetup, all characters must be within an invisible region around the icon.
-It can be useful to experiment to find exactly where the boundaries are.
+It can be useful to experiment to find exactly where the boundaries are for each meetup.

 Your character won't be detected if you teleport directly into a meetup region, you have to hit the edge of the region from the outside.